-- Import from existing content, blog posts, Facebook, Word Doc, Dropbox, Vimeo, and YouTube
+- Import from existing content, blog articles, Facebook, Word Doc, Dropbox, Vimeo, and YouTube

 Does it work and who is it for?

 Designrr is software to make eBooks quickly.
 Designrr’s developers aren’t looking to take over the world or provide a solution that solves every book writing problem.
 The software does a few things really well.
 There are limitations; But if you’re looking for a way to brand your business, create an ebook or “instant” books from videos or podcasts, add written content to an online course, or generate tempting offers to increase your email list subscribers, you’re in luck.
 And with Designrr's one time payment, it’s a tiny outlay for a powerful app.